 Shelter and Other Temporary Care Situations

-When emergency sheltering or relocating is required, children will need protection from hazards, direct supervision, and assistance with feeding and personal hygiene tasks.
+When emergency sheltering or relocating is required, children will need protection from hazards and unsafe conditions, direct supervision, and assistance with feeding and personal hygiene tasks.
 Consider the following suggestions for shelter and temporary care:

 Protect Children During Natural Disasters

-- Children receive more appropriate and more effective care when they are accompanied by a parent or other caregiver.
-If transportation is necessary, children must be transported with at least one parent or caregiver.
+- Children must be transported with at least one parent or caregiver.

 - When children are separated from their caregivers (whether because of displacement or medical evacuation), they require priority assistance.

 Adults involved in clean-up efforts should consider how children might be impacted.
 Potential issues include habitability and the contamination of food and drinking water.
 Schools and play areas will also need to be cleaned and disinfected before children are allowed to return.
 To ensure their safety and protection, children of all ages should be directly supervised during and after a disaster.
 In general, children should be among the last individuals to return to areas affected by flooding or other disasters.
-See Flood Recovery
+See Flood Recovery for more information.

-For more information about the AAP Disaster Preparedness Initiatives, please e-mail DisasterReady@aap.org
+For information about the AAP Disaster Preparedness Initiatives, please e-mail DisasterReady@aap.org